Governor McMaster Issues Executive Order | Alcohol Sales at Bars and Restaurants Prohibited After 11 p.m.

 Emergency Ordinance 2020-06

-On June 29, Town Council passed a new ordinance (Ordinance 2020-06) which imposes for 30 days a requirement that face coverings be worn in certain public areas within the Town of Kiawah Island.
-These requirements are effective at noon, Wednesday, July 1.
+On June 29, Town Council passed a new ordinance (Ordinance 2020-06) which imposes a requirement that face coverings be worn in certain public areas within the Town of Kiawah Island.
+These requirements are effective at noon, Wednesday, July 1 and will remain in place until July 28, 2020.
+It will automatically extend for one successive thirty (30) day period until August 27, 2020, unless acted on by Town Council.
 The entire text of the ordinance can be found here.

 The key provisions are:

 - For businesses, clubs and association facilities, except restaurants:

 - All persons, including employees must wear a face covering at all times including when entering or while waiting to enter.

 - For restaurants, indoor and outdoor:

 - All employees who directly interact with the public must wear a face covering; and

 - All persons entering a restaurant, waiting to enter or to be seated, or waiting for take-out, are required to wear a mask at all times except while seated for dining or beverage service.

 Ordinance 2020-06 includes exemptions for children under the age of three years old, persons with certain health issues that prevent the wearing of a face covering, and for persons in private offices.